airslice/czml-writer-wiki/CZML/Point.md

 **scaleByDistance** - [[NearFarScalar]]

 How the point's scale should change based on the point's distance from the camera.
-This scalar value will be multiplied by `scale`.
+This scalar value will be multiplied by `pixelSize`.

 **translucencyByDistance** - [[NearFarScalar]]